stefanoverna/graphql8/guides/authorization/overview.md

 - _Authentication_ is the process of determining what user is making the current request, for example, accepting a username and password, or finding a `User` in the database from `session[:current_user_id]`.
 - _Authorization_ is the process of verifying that the current user has permission to do something (or see something), for example, checking `admin?` status or looking up permission groups from the database.

-In general, authentication is _not_ addressed in GraphQL at all.
-Instead, your controller should get the current user based on the HTTP request (eg, an HTTP header or a cookie) and provide that information to the GraphQL query.
+In general, authentication is _not_ addressed in GraphQL8 at all.
+Instead, your controller should get the current user based on the HTTP request (eg, an HTTP header or a cookie) and provide that information to the GraphQL8 query.
 For example:

 ```ruby
 class GraphqlController < ApplicationController